 History & Importance

-The legend goes that even after Singha had brought and placed the goddess Masani, after her own heart’s desire, at town Gurgaon, the citizens of Keshopur remained to dispute the claims of Gurgaon people.
+The legend goes that even after Singha had brought and placed the goddess, Masani, after her own heart’s desire, in the town of Gurgaon, the citizens of Keshopur continued to dispute the claims of Gurgaon people.
 This debate was put at rest throughout the time of Begum Samru, the Governor of Jharsa under the Mughals.
 Her kid who had contracted smallpox was treated after being consecrated in the prescribed manner prior to the goddess Masani at Gurgaon.
-It was then lastly developed that the goddess had started to live at town Gurgaon.
+It was then developed that the goddess had started to live in the town of Gurugram.

 The present temple was constructed in the 18th century by the Hindu Jat king Jawahar Singh of Bharatpur, in memory of his success over the Mughals, for which he had evoked the true blessings of Sheetla Mata.